 5. Disciplinary Action by the Fire Chief.

 The Fire Chief may, at any time, commence disciplinary action against you.
 The Fire Chief will provide you with a Notice of Possible Discipline that contains the information set forth in Section 9(B)(1), above.
 You must meet with the Fire Chief to discuss the discipline being considered.
 You may provide a written response as provided in Section 9(B)(2), above.
 The Fire Chief may conduct such investigation as he/she deems appropriate.
-The Fire Chief will issue thier decision within 10 business days of meeting with you, or as soon thereafter as practicable.
+The Fire Chief will issue their decision within 10 business days of meeting with you, or as soon thereafter as practicable.
 The Fire Chief's decision will be the final decision of NFPD for all purposes.
 You must not attempt to appeal a disciplinary action directly to the Board under any circumstances.
 Any attempt to appeal a disciplinary action to the Board may result in your immediate termination.

 6. Fire Chief to Advise Board of Proposed Termination.